LearningLocker/docs/src/http-connection.md

 # Connection HTTP Interface

 The Learning Locker Connection API is a HTTP interface that utilses cursors to provide paginated models.
 The API is inspired by [GraphQL's connections](https://facebook.github.io/relay/docs/graphql-connections.html).
-The API is available for all models in Learning Locker and for example, to receive paginated statements via this API, you'd use the following URL.
+The API is available for all models in Learning Locker, for example, to receive paginated statements via this API, you'd use the following URL.

 ```
 http://www.example.org/api/connection/statements